 Do you only represent clients with Orange County matters?

 Our family law firm’s offices are in Orange County so most of our cases are in Orange County.
-However, as the firm has grown, we now take on new matters outside of Orange County, including Los Angeles county, Riverside central court and San Bernardino central court.
-Depending on the matter, we would consider taking on cases in other California counties.
-Our family law firm has a past history of taking on cases in Los Angeles, Riverside and San Bernardino counties and we are familiar with these courts.
+However, as the firm has grown, we now take on new matters outside of Orange County, specifically certain Los Angeles county family courts and Riverside’s central court.
 We are selective about the types of cases we take on.

 Also, our attorneys are licensed only in the State of California.
 We do not handle any matters outside of California.